netgrif/application-engine/README.md

 #### Running as Docker container

-You can also use docker to run the engine from the official distributed image on [Docker hub](https://hub.docker.com/).
+You can also use docker to run the engine from the official image on [Docker hub](https://hub.docker.com/r/netgrif/application-engine).

 ```shell
 $ docker pull netgrif/application-engine
 $ docker run -d -p 8080:8080 netgrif/application-engine
 ```

-As the engine connects defaultly to locally runned databases for more precaise configuration we recommend to use Docker compose file or Kubernetes manifest to run whole stack all at once.
+As the engine connects by default to locally ran databases for more precise configuration we recommend to use Docker compose file or Kubernetes manifest to run whole stack all at once.
 You can read more about it in [this guide](https://engine.netgrif.com/devops).

 ### Embedding